Skip to main content

 Tracing

-• Captures execution tree showing every LLM call, tool use, and decision
+• Captures the execution tree as parent-child spans across every LLM call, tool use, and sub-agent step

 Logging